ntkien20/assignment1_bgme/bmge-assignment-1.md

 ![Per Base sequence
 content](/Users/ntkien20/Desktop/BMEG/assignment1_bgme/assignment1/pipeline/fastqc/subset_SRR099957_1_fastqc/Images/per_base_sequence_content.png)
-This graph shows the proportion of each of the four nucleotide (A, T, G,
-C) in the read.
+This graph shows us the proportion of each of the four nucleotide (A, T, G, C) in the read.
 The sequencing content is uniform across all read.

 ## Per sequence gc content